KasparEtter/ef1p/pages/email/email.md

 If we restrict ourselves to what is widely adopted, the local part has to consist of the characters `a` to `z`, `A` to `Z`, `0` to `9`, and any of ``!#$%&'*+-/=?^_`{|}~``.
 A dot `.` can be used as long as it is between two of the aforementioned characters.
-In other words, dots are not allowed next to one another and at the beginning and end of the local part.
+In other words, you cannot have multiple dots in a row or at the beginning or end of the local part.
 Every mail system must be able to handle addresses whose local part is up to [64 characters long](https://tools.ietf.org/html/rfc5321#section-4.5.3.1.1) (including any dots).
 The local part has to consist of at least one character and should not be longer than 64 characters.